Revisiting L1 Loss in Super-Resolution: A Probabilistic View and Beyond: Experiments

 Figure \ref{tradeoff} shows the performance comparison of our approach coupled with various SR methods to state-of-the-arts in terms of the number of operations and parameters.
 We notably improve the Pareto frontier with no extra parameter or computing cost at inference time.
 When compared with recent learning strategies for image restoration, ours performs the best at most cases (Table \ref{tab:cmp}), even surpasses the knowledge distillation method PISR \cite{PISR}.
 Listed SR methods generally benefit from the proposed scheme except for IDN \cite{IDN} with the scale factor of 2 on B100 \cite{B100}.

 We further detail the performance of our approach in contrast to recent lightweight networks \cite{CARN,OISR,IMDN} in Table \ref{tab:1}.
 To well describe different methods, we report the number of parameters, operations required to reconstruct a 720P image, and its average runtime speed measured on an NVIDIA Titan RTX GPU.
 From Table \ref{tab:1}, we observe that VDSR \cite{VDSR} trained by the proposed learning process outperforms baselines by a large margin, consistently for all scaling factors.
 Former state-of-the-art EDSR-baseline \cite{EDSR} with our approach also shows competitive results with recent well-designed lightweight SR methods.
 We further conduct experiments on the large BI degradation model EDSR \cite{EDSR}.
 As shown in Table \ref{tab:2}, the original model has achieved high PSNR/SSIM on each dataset, while ours can further enhance the performance in most cases.
+For $3\times$ and $4\times$ Manga109 in particular, the PSNR gains of ours over RCAN are 0.112dB and 0.18 dB.

+To further verify the effectiveness of our approach, we conduct extensive experiments on image denoising datasets with a strong baseline method DRUNet \cite{DRUNet}.
+Since DRUNet has achieved promising results, we believe the improvements can be nontrivial.
+Note that, our methods outperform baseline with $\sim0.1$dB on Urban100 and consistently bypass the previous leading methods on all datasets.
+The results are listed in Table \ref{tab:denoising_grayscale_results} and \ref{tab:denoising_color_results}.